aidanfuller9/cse15l-lab-reports/labreport1.md

 ```
 **Absolute Path:** `/c/Users/aidan/lecture1` <br>
 **Explanation:** An error occurs when the name of the current directory is specified within the `ls` command line. <br>
 **Error:** Because we are already in the `lecture1` directory, specifying "lecture1" again after `ls` attempts to find a second directory within `lecture1` of the same name, which does not exist and thus results in an error.
+If we were not currently in the `lecture1` directory, this command would run without error and properly print out the files in `lecture1`.

 ## **3. File as Argument**
 ```